fuzzylogicxx/fuzzylogic/posts/images-the-big-picture.md

 Firstly, having the `height` HTML attribute once again puts us in the position where, for any image we want to be flexibly scaled and safely limited by `max-width`, we’ll need to explicitly add `height:auto;` in our CSS.

 Secondly, having the `width` attribute can be problematic when the image is one which we explicitly want to be full-container-width, for example the featured image in a blog post.
 The problem arises when the `width` attribute value provided is less than the containing element’s current width.
-If the only CSS you have on your image is `max-width:100%` then the image will simply use its `width` attribute value and will be narrower than its parent.
+If the only CSS you have on your image is `max-width:100%` then the image will adopt the value from its `width` attribute and consequently be narrower than its parent.
 One approach might be to always use a sufficiently high `width` value but that feels a tad brittle; I’d rather employ a solution that is more explicit and decisive.

 To solve both of the above challenges, we can apply some additional CSS.